acnoude/studio/src/silentbid-pitch.md

 The platform is built to grow with your needs, from local fundraisers to large-scale national galas.

 **Scaling the Platform:**
-Transitioning to the **Firebase "Blaze" (pay-as-you-go) plan** allows for massive scale.
+Since the app is already on the **"Blaze" (pay-as-you-go) plan**, it scales automatically.
 Costs remain low and are based purely on usage.
 *   **Example Scenario (Large Gala - 2,000 users, 200 items):**
     *   **Firestore Reads/Writes:** ~$3-5
     *   **Data Storage (Images):** ~$5-10